ConnorBaker/CS321_Lectures/2019-08-26/Lecture.md

 You must be both disciplined and agile.

+So why do we need Software Engineering?

++ It provides for a systematic and cultured approach to the process of building software
+  + This creates an approach which has the ability to scale.

 The overarching goal is

 > To produce a quality product, on time, within budget, and of value to the customers and users.

+Software is written *for* people.
+As such, the end user and customer should be taken into consideration during development, not just marketing for release.

+The customer often has tacit knowledge -- that's the "I'll know it when I see it" that you might hear later in the workplace.
+Part of our job as Software Engineers is to extract that tacit knowledge.

 ## Software Engineering Rationale

 For any software project, a set of Software Engineering (SE) *objectives* should be specified.

-Acheivement of those objectives is governed by the adoption of SE *principles* in the *process*.
+Achievement of those objectives is governed by the adoption of SE *principles* in the *process*.

 Use of such SE principles will induce desirable *attributes* in the *product*.